Resources for Expecting Parents!

-I'll keep on adding to our village, but this is a great place to start.
+I’ll keep on adding to your village, but this is a great place to start.

 Vania Sukola, BASc, RP

 Vania is a therapist who specializes in maternal and postpartum mental health, with a focus on trauma.
 Vania works from a holistic and client-centered model and mainly uses Feminist Therapy to support you with the transition of becoming a parent.
 Located in the Junction and available for home visits.